 How to Make a Blended Frozen Margarita

-Thought I usually prefer margaritas served on the rocks, homemade mix makes absolutely delicious blended margaritas too.
+Though I usually prefer margaritas served on the rocks, homemade mix makes absolutely delicious blended margaritas too.
 If you’re a frozen drink fan, try our Watermelon Frosé.
-To make one blended margarita, add 1 1/2 cups of ice, 3 ounces margarita mix, 1 ounce cointreau, and 1 ounce silver tequila.
+To make one blended margarita, add 1 1/2 cups of ice, 3 ounces margarita mix, 1-ounce Cointreau, and 1-ounce silver tequila.
 Blend until smooth.
 You can make these early and store them in the freezer too.

 How to Make Virgin Margaritas

 We love mocktails around here (see our Virgin Moscow Mule and Sparkling Cranberry ACV Drink) and you can use this mix to make a virgin margarita for yourself or little ones.
 Add the mix to lemonade or sparkling water and sweeten with more agave or stevia to taste if desired.

 When I’m making a quick margarita for myself I usually don’t use any sugar, simple syrup, or agave!
 Instead, I mix up the drink, then add organic liquid stevia drops to taste (about 4 drops).
 My favorite liquid stevia is from Trader Joe’s as it’s inexpensive and doesn’t have a funny aftertaste.

 Another great healthy option is to use monk fruit sweetener, which is sugar-free and keto friendly.
 If you prefer not to add any sweetener, you can increase the orange and decrease the lime, which will naturally create a sweeter, though unconventional margarita.
 If you like sweet citrus cocktails try this Green Tea Shot.